appellj/nuntius-bot/README.md

 Canada, Spain and the list goes on.
 That status required from us to start using Slack.
 But the problem is that we wanted Slack to be cool.
 The obvious idea is to have a bot.
-The bot will interact with us and might improve the way we communicates.
+The bot will interact with us and might improve the way we communicate.

 ## Origin
-Like any awesome super hero, Nuntius have an origin story.
+Like any awesome superhero, Nuntius have an origin story.
 It's not a tragic origin story when his uncle-CPU died due to lack of understanding that with great power comes great responsibility.

 Nuntius in Latin means messages.
-That was the original project - a chat based on any backend technology: Drupal, Wordpress, NodeJS, etc., etc. that could connect to any front end technology(React, Elm, Angular, etc., etc.) and using any websocket service(Socket.IO, Pusher, FireBase).
+That was the original project - a chat based on any backend technology: Drupal, Wordpress, NodeJS, etc., etc. that could connect to any front end technology(React, Elm, Angular, etc., etc.) and using any WebSocket service(Socket.IO, Pusher, FireBase).
 The project was too much for a single man but the name lived on.

 ## Set up.